dipeshsingh253/MasterRepository/README.md

 # MasterRepository

-Master Repositor is a collection of projects or codes written by throughout my learning journey.
-This is more like a snapshot to look back at if stuck at some place in future for simple tasks.
+Master Repository is a collection of projects or codes written by me throughout my learning journey.
+This is more like a snapshot to look back at if I need it in the future.

 ## Collections